 Negligence occurs when an individual fails to exercise reasonable care to avoid foreseeable harm to a person or property.
 Even if a person did not intend on causing harm, they can be found guilty of negligence.
 In a personal injury lawsuit, the victim must prove negligence in order to recover compensation for their losses.

-If you were injured by the negligent acts of another, complete the Free Case Review form to the right to begin exploring your legal options.
+If you were injured by the negligent acts of another, complete the Free Case Evaluation form to begin exploring your legal options.

-Negligence can consist of either action or inaction on behalf of the party responsible for injury.
-A person can be found negligent if he or she fails to act as an ordinarily reasonable person would behave under the same circumstances.
+Negligence can consist of either action or inaction on behalf of the party responsible for the injury.
+A person can be found negligent if he or she fails to act as an ordinary reasonable person would behave under the same circumstances.